TaupeMist/Taupemist/Gateway.md

 Gateway requests should be posted in the comment thread of this Steem article to be legitimised and posted in the Telegram channel to advertise the request to the organisation.

 ### Where should I send my fiat currency for the purchase?
-If using Transferwise, the recepient address is: **colemorton4@gmail.com**.
-Or if using a bank transfer, the amount should be sent to the official Taupemist organisation bank account.
+If using Transferwise, the recipient address is: **colemorton4@gmail.com** or if using a bank transfer, the amount should be sent to the official Taupemist organisation bank account.
 The details are as follows:
 ```
 IBAN: DE47 1001 1001 2628 2501 49